Prefixes¶

 A Prefix can now be assigned to multiple Locations if desired.

-.
+Each prefix must be assigned a status and can optionally be assigned a role.
 These terms are often used interchangeably so it's important to recognize the difference between them.
 The status defines a prefix's operational state.
 The following statuses are provided by default:

 - Active - Provisioned and in use